In the guide

 A person who produces or supplies a tobacco product in breach of the Standardised Packaging of Tobacco Products Regulations 2015 is guilty of an offence.
 It is a defence if the person neither knew nor had reasonable grounds for suspecting that the tobacco product was supplied in breach of the 2015 Regulations.Back to top

-Under the Tobacco Products (Traceability and Security Features) Regulations 2019, HM Revenue and Customs officers can issue a notice requiring compliance where requirements of the Regulations have not been met and non-compliant products can be seized and may be liable to forfeiture.Back to top
+In addition to the information covered in the above guide, under the Tobacco Products (Traceability and Security Features) Regulations 2019, HM Revenue and Customs officers can issue a notice requiring compliance where requirements of the Regulations have not been met; non-compliant products can be seized and may be liable to forfeiture.Back to top

 Information about the GB Domestic Tobacco Products Notification System added, as well as links to the recent DHSC reviews of the legislation.